whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   fixed junk data writes (seemingly harmless but anyway) in certain cases
 -   fixed rare occasional `searchd` startup failures (threading related)

-### Version 3.0.1, 18 dec 2017
+### Version 3.0.1, 18 Dec 2017

 -   first public release of 3.x branch

 ## Changes since v.2.x

 > WIP: the biggest change to rule them all is yet to come.
 The all new, fully RT index format is still in progress, and not yet available.
-Do not worry, ETL via `indexer` will _not_ be going anywhere.
-Moreover, despite being fully and truly RT, the new format is actually already _faster_ at batch indexing.
+Do not worry, ETL via `indexer` will *not* be going anywhere.
+Moreover, despite being fully and truly RT, the new format is actually already *faster* at batch indexing.

 The biggest changes since Sphinx v.2.x are:

 -   added DocStore, document storage
     -   original document contents can now be stored into the index
     -   disk based storage, RAM footprint should be minimal
-    -   goodbye, _having_ to query Another Database to fetch data
+    -   goodbye, *having* to query Another Database to fetch data
 -   added new attributes storage format
     -   arbitrary updates support (including MVA and JSON)
     -   goodbye, sudden size limits
 -   added attribute indexes, with JSON support
     -   … `WHERE gid=123` queries can now utilize A-indexes
     -   … `WHERE MATCH('hello') AND gid=123` queries can now efficiently intersect FT-indexes and A-indexes
-    -   goodbye, _having_ to use fake keywords
+    -   goodbye, *having* to use fake keywords
 -   added compressed JSON keys
 -   switched to rowids internally, and forced all docids to 64 bits